|

 3.1 Long-term interactions

 The current juncture partly reflects deeper trends that the pandemic has exacerbated.
 Fiscal expansion in many countries took place from an already historically high level of public debt: overall fiscal deficits reached 12% of GDP on average in advanced economies and 10% in emerging market economies in 2020 (table 1).
 Global public debt stock climbed above 100% of GDP, more than 10 percentage points higher than before the pandemic.
 The increase was facilitated by central banks, which lowered policy rates and purchased government bonds in pursuit of their mandates, and, in some countries, larger public debt holdings by the domestic banking system.
+Table 1Government deficit and public debt (as a percentage of GDP) DISPLAY Table

 At the same time, nominal interest rates have never been so low, and in real terms they have been negative for even longer than during the Great Inflation (BIS, 2021).
 Despite record-high debt-to-GDP ratios, service costs are thus at post-war lows and the debt burden seems very light.
 This does not mean that debt sustainability issues are unimportant.
 Fiscal sustainability depends on the joint dynamics of the recovery and financing conditions for governments.
 If the recent optimistic growth expectations materialise, growth in GDP could replenish the tax base, enlarge fiscal space, and help deal with the rising nominal debt.
 The decline in real interest rates, which predated the pandemic recession, also helps generate a sustainable debt trajectory.
 Other secular trends – including slower population growth and longer duration of retirement, which strengthen the propensity to save – also suggest that real interest rates may remain low in the medium term (Furman and Summers, 2020).
 If so, government debt rollover may not call for outsized future tax increases or spending consolidation.

 Favourable refinancing conditions cannot be taken for granted, however.
 In the longer term, the aging of the population will likely increase public debt burden through higher primary deficits, especially in countries with pay-as-you-go pension schemes.
-Larger debt exposes the economy to multiple equilibria because differentials between real interest rates (r) and real growth rates (g) are sensitive to the initial government debt level (Cochrane, 2021).
-Countries with higher initial public debt thus tend to experience a shorter duration of negative (r – g) episodes, and larger increases in interest rates in response to greater financial market volatility.
-For instance, a 1 percentage point increase in debt/GDP in emerging market economies is associated with an almost 0.4 percentage points increase in (r – g) when the legacy public debt exceeds 70% of GDP (Lian, Presbitero and Wiriadinata, 2020).
+Larger debt exposes the economy to multiple equilibria because differentials between real interest rates ( r) and real growth rates ( g) are sensitive to the initial government debt level (Cochrane, 2021).
+Countries with higher initial public debt thus tend to experience a shorter duration of negative ( r – g) episodes, and larger increases in interest rates in response to greater financial market volatility.
+For instance, a 1 percentage point increase in debt/GDP in emerging market economies is associated with an almost 0.4 percentage points increase in ( r – g) when the legacy public debt exceeds 70% of GDP (Lian, Presbitero and Wiriadinata, 2020).
 These non-linearities may be explained by the self-reinforcing mechanism between risk premia and debt levels, which can lead to significantly different debt paths (i.e., multiple equilibria) even if the initial conditions change only marginally.
 Market sentiment can change particularly abruptly for countries that depend on external financing.

 3.2 Threat of fiscal dominance?

 The second longer-term challenge for monetary-fiscal interactions is the risk of fiscal dominance.
 In broadest terms, fiscal dominance denotes a situation in which monetary policy is subordinated to fiscal policy objectives.
 This was the case, for instance, in advanced economies from the Great Depression in the mid-1930 until the collapse of the Bretton-Woods fixed exchange rate system in the early 1970s.
 In this period, central banks routinely engaged in financial repression to allow governments to issue debt at low interest rates, and often directed cheap credit to targeted industries or firms so as to fulfil their own economic objectives.
 These practices included capping interest rates, imposing high reserve requirements on banks, requiring banks to hold government debt via capital requirements, regulating competition in the banking sector, restricting international capital movements, and other measures that kept nominal interest rates typically below the rate of inflation.
 To the extent that interest rates were adjusted for other objectives, this was mainly at times of balance of payments pressures.
+Interestingly, financial repression is also associated with the “golden age” of European growth from 1950 to 1973.
+In this period, authorities in coun tries such as France and Italy established a range of public and mixed ownership institutions specialised in credit allocation to targeted industries (Monnet, 2012).
+Economic growth and financial repression thus went hand in hand for a quarter century, without negative consequences being becoming apparent until the outbreak of inflation in the mid-1970s.

 Since the liberalisation of financial markets in the 1980s and widespread achievement of central bank independence in the 1990s, fiscal dominance has come to denote a situation in which monetary policy cannot be tightened because of the interest rate sensitivity of debt service costs.
 Strong institutional safeguards designed to shield the central bank’s operational autonomy can be effective when pressures are purely of a political nature.
 But they can do relatively little when the constraint is economic.
 For instance, in emerging market economies higher interest rates to counter inflation may undermine the government’s creditworthiness, especially where debt is at floating rates.
 This can trigger a disruptive capital outflow, a sharp currency depreciation, and even higher inflation.